Midsummer's night

 Peter Sculthorpe

-Born in Launceston, Tasmania in 1929, Peter Sculthorpe is now one of Australia's best-known composers and a fine pianist.
+Born in Launceston, Tasmania in 1929 and passing away in 2014, Peter Sculthorpe was one of Australia's best-known composers and a fine pianist.
 Recordings of Sculthorpe's orchestral works and music for strings have won a number of Australian Record Industry Awards (ARIA).

-Midsummer's night can be purchased online through Buywell Just Classical or the Australian Music Centre who both offer secure online ordering.
+Midsummer's Night is available as as CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.

 Product details